11 Moving Essentials You Can't Forget For an Awesome Move

 After a long, long, day of packing and moving, the last thing you want to do is to run to the store or rummage through boxes because you forgot to pack your moving essentials separately.
 Where is your toothbrush hiding?
 Did you really forget toilet paper?
 Or, in the middle of the night when you’re finally ready to catch some shut-eye, you don’t want to ask yourself, “what box are the sheets in?”

 Not to worry—we’ve got it under control.
-We put together a downloadable/printable moving checklist of items you don’t want to forget on moving day that are essential in 2022.
+We put together a downloadable/printable moving checklist of items you don’t want to forget on moving day that are essential.
 Plus, if you need a little more room, Store Space has plenty.
 Just rent a storage unit from us, and make your move that much easier.

 11 Moving Considerations

 - Your own pillow is always comfier.